faculty & staff

 Moira has a fine art major from the Maryland Institute College of Fine Art as well as an art education major from Pratt Institute.
 She is certified as an AMS (American Montessori Society) Primary Guide.
 Moira has three years experience as a Primary Guide.
 She headed up our extended day program for the past two years and started a highly successful Saturday Morning Toddler class.

-This year Moira will be continuing to follow her passion of working with the toddler aged child as she steps into a new role as Toddler Guide.
-She brings a warmth and deep understanding of Montessori’s principles to her work.
+Moira continues to follow her passion of working with the toddler aged child, bringing warmth and deep understanding of Montessori’s principles to her work.

 Young Ha Kim